 In short: the key to managing all the challenges in medical delivery service is to invest in the right software.

 Routing software can help optimize every step of the delivery process—from pick-up at the distribution center or warehouse all the way to the patient’s doorstep.
 Ideally, you’d also be able to pair this functionality with software that can handle quality assurance monitoring as easily as it can report key details, including trailer temperature en route, length of time inside the delivery vehicle, and proof of temperature upon delivery.

 You can also use this kind of solution to factor in driver skill levels and specializations.
 A company can assign a small pool of drivers or even specific drivers to specific patients, in order to meet healthcare agencies’ requirement of driver continuity.
 Likewise, the right software can also match drivers with specific skill sets with the delivery requirements.
 By matching up the right resources to the right jobs in this way, you can power more optimal (and thus more cost effective) labor utilization.

-Accommodating changes while ensuring that promised delivery windows are met is only possible with a dynamic route planner.
+Accommodating changes while ensuring that promised delivery windows are met is only possible with dynamic routing software.